thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Introduction.desc.md

 ## Intro Workshop

 **Entry ticket** is completion of node-related LE's before this one.
-Don't start Express if you are still struggling with file system things / `module.exports`.
-Just don't :)
+Don't start Express if you are still struggling with file system things / `module.exports`!

 ## Data Flow in Express!